ESMValGroup/ESMValTool_Tutorial/_episodes/08-diagnostics.md

 title: "Writing your own diagnostic script"
 teaching: 20
 exercises: 30
-compatibility: ESMValTool v2.9.0
+compatibility: ESMValTool v2.11.0

 questions:
 - "How do I write a new diagnostic in ESMValTool?"
 - "How do I use the preprocessor output in a Python diagnostic?"

 objectives:
-- "Write a new Python diagnostic script."
+- "Write a new Python diagnostic script from scratch."
 - "Explain how a diagnostic script reads the preprocessor output."

 keypoints:
 - "ESMValTool provides helper functions to interface a Python diagnostic script with preprocessor output."
-- "Existing diagnostics can be used as templates and modified to write new diagnostics."
+- "Existing diagnostics can be used and modified as templates to write new diagnostics."
 - "Helper functions can be imported from ``esmvaltool.diag_scripts.shared`` and used in your own diagnostic script."